TokisanGames/Terrain3D/doc/api/class_terrain3dinstancer.rst

 Description
 -----------

-This class places mesh instances into MultiMeshInstance3Ds defined in the Terrain3D asset dock.
+This class places mesh instances defined in the Terrain3D asset dock into MultiMeshInstance3Ds on the ground.

-Data is currently stored in MultiMeshes within a Dictionary :ref:`Terrain3DRegion.multimeshes<class_Terrain3DRegion_property_multimeshes>`, per region, per mesh type.
-These MultiMeshes are loaded into MultiMeshInstances, which are attached to the scene tree and managed by this class.
+Data is currently stored in :ref:`Terrain3DRegion.instances<class_Terrain3DRegion_property_instances>` and loaded into MultiMeshInstances, which are attached to the scene tree and managed by this class.

 \ **The methods available for adding instances are:**\